PanagiotisEvaggelou/CRUD-RESTful-API/README.md

 # RESTful CRUD API with Spring Boot, Maven, JPA, and MySQL

-This project is a simple example of a RESTful CRUD API built using Spring Boot, Maven, JPA, and MySQL.
+This project is a simple demo of a RESTful CRUD API built using Spring Boot, Maven, JPA, and MySQL.
 The API is designed to perform basic CRUD (Create, Read, Update, Delete) operations on a sample resource.

 ## Project Setup